 Our research is centred on testing principles and mechanisms structuring biodiversity and plant-animal communities (mostly plant-insect communities).
 In particular, we do so in a global change context by focusing on human activity that brings about changes in land use (agriculture and urbanization), which are often accompanied by artificial light at night.

-Key to our research are plants and their direct and indirect interactions with invertebrates.
-Our research is field-oriented, based on principles of fundamental ecology, and combines integrated methods that include landscape experiments, garden or mesocosm experiments and laboratory experiments.
-The group is affiliated with the URPP Global Change and Biodiversity of the University of Zürich and is part of the Division Agroecology and Environment at Agroscope.
+Key to our research are plants and insects and their direct and indirect interactions.
+Our research is based on principles of fundamental ecology, and it combines integrated methods that include the analysis of large datasets, landscape experiments, garden or mesocosm experiments and laboratory experiments.
+Most of the group works at the Division Agroecology and Environment at Agroscope, and I am affiliated with the Departement of Evoluationary Biology and Environmental Studies of the University of Zurich.